Quickstart

 You will also notice that navigation links were automatically added to the nav bar when we created the autogenerated screens.

-To view the app with a different permission level, toggle the View as basic user option.
+To view the app with a different permission level, change the View as option.

-When you are happy with your app, click Publish to make your app live in production.
+When you are happy with your app, you can enable the Live setting to push your app live into production.

 Automate